proycon/foliadocserve/README.rst

 Selecting span annotations is identical to token annotation.
-You may be aware that in FoLiA span annotation elements are technically stored in a separate stand-off layers, but you forget this fact when composing FQL queries and can access them right from the elements they apply to.
+You may be aware that in FoLiA span annotation elements are technically stored in a separate stand-off layers, but you can forget this fact when composing FQL queries and can access them right from the elements they apply to.

 The following query selects all named entities (of an actual rather than a